DimChig/BedwarsBro/README.md

 # BedwarsBro
-BedwarsBro is a mod for Minecraft 1.8.9 that adds a bunch of new usefull client-side features!
+BedwarsBro is a mod for Minecraft (version ForgeOptifine 1.8.9) that adds a bunch of new usefull client-side features!

 About mod:
 - I have created this mod when i turned 16 years old